 The shorter sepals at the base of the corolla are pale to dull green, smaller than the petals and pointed similarly to them.
 Flower diameter is about 5 mm.
 The blooming season is long, from spring to summer and when conditions allow all year round.

 The leaves are small, stubby and green, sessile and ovate in shape.
-The leaves ascend and sometimes overlap on the stems when their spacing is not to big.
-The leaves have oil-glands; a strong scent is exuded when the leaves are crushed.
-The leaves smell of Eucalyptus oil.
+The leaves have oil-glands and exude a strong scent resembling Eucalyptus oil when they are crushed.
 This has brought the plant another common name, viz.
 Vicksboegoe.
 The leaves are about 3 mm long and 2 mm wide (Vlok and Schutte-Vlok, 2010; Bond and Goldblatt, 1984; iSpot; www.plantzafrica.com).